DCDelver/Thesis-DCDelver-Appendix-B/README.txt

 The simulation_runner.py is used to declare inputs and run scenarios with the model.
 This file uses simulation_setup_scenarios.py and simulation_functions.py to run the simulation framework.

-In addition, this folder contains three additional scripts:
+In addition, this folder contains three scripts for processing results:
 -plot_validation_graphs: plots the data for different scenario, based on the data that was saved in aggregated_data_validation.csv
 -write_output_indicators: this will write outputs for scenarios to a csv file.
 It looks a little more clumsy, the output_indicators csv looks a little bit clumsy but serves its purpose.